Kvitekvist/Auriel-s-Dream/README.md

 ### Activate the Essential Files

 First, run the program named Essentials Files from Mod Organizer 2.
-This step will add the required files for SKSE, Engine Fixes, DLL loader and other essentail files that cannot be handled by MO2.
+This step will add the required files for SKSE, Engine Fixes, DLL loader and other essential files that cannot be handled by MO2.

 ![image](https://i.ibb.co/KrvCB09/essentials1.jpg)